QuickBooks Data Extraction Queries

 The following is a query to extract all Customers in batches of 100 that have been changed since the last successful run of the process.

-$last_success_run is a process specific variable that gets setup whenever the ETL process is successfully completed.
+$last_success_run is a process-specific variable that gets set up whenever the ETL process is successfully completed.

 ItemService Query